B.S. in Data Science (BSDS)

 I’m an international student.
 Is this program STEM-designated?

-Yes, the BSDS program is STEM-designated which allows for international students the option to extend their F-1 Optional Practical Training (OPT) for an additional two years, totaling up to 36 months after graduation.
+Yes, the BSDS program is STEM-designated, which allows for international students the option to extend their F-1 Optional Practical Training (OPT) for an additional two years, totaling up to 36 months after graduation.
 The UVA International Studies Office provides OPT support and recommended timeline.

-For Enrolling Students
+For Enrolling Students Close Icon Close

 I accepted my offer of admission.
 What’s next?